tuftsenigma/statistics-of-tufts-confessions/README.md

 # The Statistics of Tufts Confessions

-Visualizations analyzing the statistics and natural language patterns in Tufts Confessions.
+Visually analyzing the statistics and natural language patterns in Tufts Confessions.